 We'll have welcome refreshments ready for when you arrive and, after a quick opportunity to say hello to your fellow workshop students, it's time for the fun to begin:

-The Bee Basics:our day begins in the barn learning about the honeybee - specifically the strain we care for here on the farm - and it’s fascinating history.
+The Bee Basics: our day begins learning about the honeybee - specifically the strain we care for, the Native British Honey Bee - and it’s fascinating history.
 You'll learn basic bee biology; how honeybee colonies work and communicate; the life cycle of a colony; and the essentials to best understand the honeybee and their behaviour, and why it matters.

 Beekeeper: discover, and try for yourself, the equipment beekeepers use to care for their colonies and learn about some of the many different types of bee hives - and how to find out which is best for you.
 You'll learn some of the most common diseases to look out for, as well as the most effective prevention methods; how to care for honeybees day to day; which plants help support their population; and of course, how to harvest honey!

-Discover:how honey is made, and taste a wide range of different types of honey from different pollen sources, each as unique in flavour as the landscape the bees have foraged on.
+Discover: how honey is made, and taste a wide range of different types of honey from different nectar sources, each as unique in flavour as the landscape the bees have foraged on.

 “A huge thank you for the fabulous course.
 It was such a privilege to spend a day with someone who is so knowledgeable and passionate about their subject, and I thoroughly enjoyed my experience as a learner.
 I so admire your approach and the ethics behind it and came away feeling completely inspired.”
 Jane

-Jez heads up Bees & Co. from our small, award-winning farm on the Lincolnshire-Cambridgeshire border.
-Keeping bees for some of the most iconic brands in Britain, Jez and his team care for bees and provide honey to hotels, restaurants, stately homes and businesses across the UK.
-Having learnt from some of the most widely-respected and experienced bee farmers and bee keepers, Jez is an ethical, artisan beekeeper, passionate about encouraging more people to discover the exciting and beneficial hobby of keeping bees.
-Currently completing Master Beekeeper studies with Cornell University, he is also co-lead on a native British bee breeding programme and invited to talk worldwide on honeybees and beekeeping.
+Salma and Khalil run Bees & Co. and have been keeping bees for some of the most iconic brands in Britain, Salma and Khalil care for bees and provide honey to hotels, restaurants, stately homes and businesses across the UK.
+Having learnt from some of the most widely-respected and experienced bee farmers and bee keepers, they are ethical, artisan beekeeper, passionate about encouraging more people to discover the exciting and beneficial hobby of keeping bees.

 OUR WORKSHOPS ARE ALL-INCLUSIVE

-We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch cooked in our outdoor, wood-fired pizza oven; and bee keeping suits for the day.
+We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch; and bee keeping suits for the day.
 You'll leave with plenty of notes and resources, including access to our exclusive online Beekeeping Masterclass to continue your learning.